WHO Declares Ebola Outbreak In Congo An International Health Emergency

 "Together with the government, we can and will end this outbreak.
 We have better public health tools than ever to respond to Ebola, including an effective vaccine," the WHO director-general said in a statement.
 "But we need to see an end to the attacks and other disruptions to the response."

 Rwanda's health minister, Diane Gashumba, said her country is taking precautionary measures after the pastor who contracted Ebola crossed Goma's bustling border into Rwanda.

-She said the country's border crossing with Goma will remain open, NPR's Ofeibea Quist-Arcton reported.
+However, she said the country's border crossing with Goma will remain open, NPR's Ofeibea Quist-Arcton reported.